w3f/polkadot-spec/spec.md

 The objects each fulfil specific functions (though over time these may expanded or contracted as changes in the protocol determine).
 For PoC-1, the object are:

-- Object 0: Nobody (aka Null).
+- Object 0: Nobody.
 Basic user-level object.
 Can be queried for non-sensitive universal data (like `block_number()`, `block_hash()`).
-Represents the unauthenticated (external transaction) origin.
+Represents the "user-level" authenticated external transaction origin.
 - Object 1: System.
-Provides low-level mutable interaction with header, in particular `deposit_log()`.
+Provides low-level mutable interaction with header, in particular `set_digest()`.
 Represents the system origin, which includes all validator-accepted, unsigned transactions.
 - Object 2: Administration.
 Stores and administers low-level chain parameters.
 Can unilaterally read and replace code/storage in all objects, &c.
 Hosts and acts on stake-voting activities.
 Acts as entry point in block execution/state-transition.
 - Object 3: Consensus.
 Stores all things consensus and code is the relay-chain consensus logic.
 Requires to be informed of the current validator set and can be queried for behaviour profiles.
 Checks validator signatures.
 - Object 4: Staking.
 Stores all things to do with the proof-of-stake algorithm particularly currently staked amounts.
 Informs the Consensus object of its current validator set.
 Hosts stake-voting.